Ricky Romero sitting on a chair turned around backwards

 In 2016 I switched roles, working under a brand-new Design Technology team in the Small Business/Self-Employed Group at Intuit.
 As a design technologist, I delivered many high-fidelity prototypes alongside production-quality code across both product and marketing.

-In late 2022, I joined Amazon's Prime Video team as a design technologist.
+In late 2022, I joined Amazon's Prime Video team as a design technologist, and was promoted to senior a year later.

 If you'd like to learn a whole lot more about me and my day jobs, take a look at my professional portfolio.